 The authors found that sellers do indeed exhibit a Disposition Effect.
 Sellers who are expected to make a loss on the sale of their apartment set a higher asking price, all else equal.
 Genesove and Mayer's (2001) main results are presented in Columns (1) and (2) in the table below.
 The two variables of most interest to us are LOSS and LTV.
 Variable LOSS is the difference between a seller's purchase price, on the one hand, and the apartment's estimated value in the quarter it is listed, or zero, whichever is larger.
-In other words, if a seller is facing a projected loss on the sale of her apartment (i.e., the seller.
+In other words, if a seller is facing a projected loss on the sale of her apartment, LOSS records the estimated extent of that loss for that seller.
 Otherwise, if a seller is not facing a projected loss on the sale of her apartment (i.e., the seller is facing a projected gain), then LOSS records a zero for that seller.
-Variable LTV is defined as the difference between a seller's loan-to-value ratio is greater than 0.8, then LTV records the difference between that ratio and 0.8 for the seller.
+Variable LTV is defined as the difference between a seller's loan-to-value ratio and 0.8, or zero, whichever is larger.
+In other words, if a seller's loan-to-value ratio is greater than 0.8, then LTV records the difference between that ratio and 0.8 for the seller.
 Otherwise, if a seller's loan-to-value ratio is less than 0.8, then LTV records a zero for that seller.